 For older kids, there are some thrilling adventure activities to make great memories of Iceland.
 Snowmobiling on the South Coast is a heart-thumping way to take in the breathtaking Icelandic landscape, and they won’t be checking their phones while zooming across a glacier.
 Give them a road trip they won’t soon forget from the backseat of a Super Jeep.
 Likewise, it’s an amazing chance to bond while careening through the Icelandic wilderness on the back of an ATV.

 5. Baby Gear Breakdown

 While strollers are great for those on foot, many shops and cafés will ask you to park it outside.
 And don’t mean just the stroller.
-Icelanders often leave small children in their baby carriageswithout batting an eye to go in for a coffee or pick up a few groceries.
+Icelanders often leave small children in their baby carriages without batting an eye to go in for a coffee or pick up a few groceries.
 What about car seats?
 Gray Line Iceland wants to make travel for families as stress-free as possible.
 If you let us know beforehand, we can provide a child travel seat free of charge, including our airport transfers.
 Just make sure you request it ahead of time.
-If you’ll be travelling outside of the city, your best bet is to forget the stroller and use a baby carrier.
+If you’ll be traveling outside of the city, your best bet is to forget the stroller and use a baby carrier.
 Many of the sites here (waterfalls, caves, geothermal areas, parks) use stairs or ungraded paths.
 But as long as you’re wearing your kids, you won’t have to think about accessibility.
-All-night sunshine can sometimes be a problem for little travellers, so find out if your accommodation offers black-out curtains, and if not, think about bringing a sleep mask and earplugs for your small slumberers.
+All-night sunshine can sometimes be a problem for little travelers, so find out if your accommodation offers black-out curtains, and if not, think about bringing a sleep mask and earplugs for your small slumberers.